helsingborg-stad/migrate-site/README.md

     SetEnv DATABASE_PASSWORD password

 2. Create a file name config.sh, use the config-example.sh as a template and set the path to your vhost directory and www directory
 3. Edit or add one or more site files in /sites directory.
 Use sitename.sh as example and edit directory names and domains.
-Save site configs with same name as vhost Enviroment variable SYNCID.
+Save site configs with same name/value as vhost Enviroment variable SYNCID (example: my-kool-site.sh).

 ## Run script manualy
 1. cd to migrate-site directory